wdyjwdy/notes/network/tcp.md

 1. set SYN flag to 1, set SEQ to randomly value
 2. set SYN flag to 1, set SEQ to randomly value, set ACK to client SEQ + 1
-3. set SYN flag to 0, set SEQ to client SEQ + 1, set ACK to server SEQ + 1 (may carry data)
+3. set SYN flag to 0, set SEQ to client SEQ + 1, set ACK to server SEQ + 1 **(may carry data)**

+> [!TIP]
+>
+> **Why randomly select initial SEQ?**
+>
+> To avoid collisions with stale segments (segments that are still in the network but belong to a closed TCP connection).
+>
+> **What happens if handshake packets are lost?**
+>
+> 1. 1st handshake lost: Client retransmits SYN packet
+> 2. 2nd handshake lost: Client retransmits SYN packet, Server retransmits SYN-ACK packet
+> 3. 3rd handshake lost: Server retransmits SYN-ACK packet

 ### Four-way Handshake